 New Hanover County Health & Human Services Building

-New Hanover County is constructing a new Health and Human Services building that will co-locate the county’s Public Health Department and Department of Social Services (DSS) to provide convenience for clients and create efficiencies in service offerings.
+New Hanover County has built a new Health and Human Services building that will co-locate the county’s Public Health Department and Department of Social Services (DSS) to provide convenience for clients and create efficiencies in service offerings.

-The new Health and Human Services building was designed by Sawyer Sherwood and Associates, and is being built by Monteith Construction.
-The new building will include:
+The new Health and Human Services building was designed by Sawyer Sherwood and Associates, and was built by Monteith Construction.
+The new building includes:

 - Four stories